 Navigating social media issues in a divorce can be complicated; and, if you are preparing for a divorce, it is important to make sure you take appropriate steps to prepare.
 You also need to avoid mistakes (such as accessing your spouse’s account without authorization) that could have negative consequences.

-To discuss your divorce with an experienced attorney in confidence, call MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC at (201) 880-9770 or contact us online for an initial consultation.
+To discuss your divorce with an experienced attorney in confidence, call MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC at (201) 880-9770 or contact us online for an initial case evaluation.